Ernest J. Gaines

-(Photo courtesy Ernest J. Gaines Center)
+(Photo by Joseph Sanford, courtesy Ernest J. Gaines Center)

 Slidell Little Theatre's production of "A Lesson Before Dying" was adapted for the stage from the novel of the same name, written by Ernest J. Gaines.
 SLT's production is onstage through March 20, 2016.